+Moving into a new apartment or rental home?
+Tired of the one you live in and ready for a change but your rental lease doesn’t allow for painting?
 Renting doesn’t doom you to a life of drab walls and dreary finishes.
-Use these clever tricks to make your rental a real home sweet home.
+Use these clever and cost-effective tricks to make your rental a real home sweet home.

+- Select stylish storage.
 A single bookshelf offers three things: extra storage, a place to display trendy accessories, and a handsome way to cover blank wall space.
-A tall bookshelf has a homey feel, and in an open floorplan it can signal the transition between a dining and living area.
+A tall bookshelf has a homey feel, and in an open floor plan it can signal the transition between a dining and living area.
 If you need extra counter space, opt for a shorter bookcase that could double as a buffet or cocktail station.

-Some owners paint before new tenants move in, and they may let you pick from a few color options.
-Others may allow tenants to paint the walls, but before you paint anything, ask permission.
+- Personalize with paint.
+Some landlords paint before new tenants move in, and they may let you pick from a few color options.
+Others may allow tenants to paint the walls, but before you paint anything, ask for permission.
 If picking out your own wall color isn’t an option, you can still update the look of your walls with temporary peel-and-stick vinyl wall decals or temporary wallpaper.
 (Check to make sure it won’t damage walls before using.)
 Or bring your favorite hue into your rental by repainting a dresser or end table.

+- Play with accessories.
 Change the look in any room without spending a cent by restyling a shelf or tabletop with items you already own.
-Walk through each room and grab picture frames, candles, collectibles, vessels, and figurines.
+Walk through each room and grab picture frames, candles, collectibles, vessels and figurines.
 Set them all on a table and reevaluate what items could be grouped together in a different spot for a new look.

+- Light it up.
 Many rental properties have only a single overhead light in each room.
-Adding your own light fixtures, such as a variety of portable lamps, gives you options to create different light levels and varying ambience.
+Adding your own light fixtures, such as a variety of portable lamps, gives you options to create different light levels and varying ambiance.